 So, all in all, Canvas’ results regarding my 4 criteria are a mixed bag.
 Whether they’d be serious issues for you in your work is for you to decide.
 Furthermore, if total flexibility in layout with minimal or no coding is important, you’ll probably need to look elsewhere unless you mix Canvas with one of the many drag and drop page layout plugins that have been coming out recently.

 For my own purposes, I doubt I will use Canvas again for future client work because the stability factor is much too important for me now.
-But I will definitely keep an eye on its evolution as WooThemes will continue supporting it for a long time.
+But I will definitely keep an eye on its evolution as WooThemes will continue supporting it for a long time to come since Canvas is their flagship and most popular theme.